PierreSenellart/provsql/doc/source/user/studio.rst

        requires 1.11.0 for its fixes to **maintained** provenance mappings -- the self-maintaining ``time_validity_view`` the timeline reads -- and the server to be PostgreSQL 14+.
 See :doc:`temporal`.
+   * - ``1.8.x``
+     - ``≥ 1.12.0``
+     - Offers the three planner-time routes -- ``sq-rewrite``, ``bounded-jw``, ``reachability`` -- as named probability methods in the eval strip, each shown only on a token whose root carries that route's tag, and makes :guilabel:`Formula` available on every gate kind (the measure carriers and conditioned gates included) with an optional provenance mapping.
+Backed by the route tags the extension stamps on the roots those rewrites produce, the all-gate formula pseudo-semiring, and the optional-mapping :sqlfunc:`sr_formula` introduced in 1.12.0.
+See :doc:`probabilities` and :doc:`semirings`.

        Also moves all RV-family rendering onto the extension's family
        registry: circuit-inspector glyphs and parameter symbols come